tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - at the end of each chapter, without looking back, write some notes on the main points/arguments/take-away.
 Then look back through the chapter and write down anything you missed.
   - specifically note anything that was in the chapter that you can apply somewhere else
   - summary and review the notes periodically
+  - you're more likely to remember what you learn in the beginning of a learning session and the last thing you learned (more recent).
+Opening primacy and closing recency
   - [blank sheet](#blank-sheet) technique
   - [conventional notes](#conventional-notes) technique
   ## Sun list